DevDevinder/-SET09102_personal_portfolio/week6_testing.md

 The chosen method was CheckLetterInWord() which takes in two parameters.
 <br>
-First being a string named word (the word players need to guess) and the second being a char named Answer(the players input).
+First being a string named word (the word players need to guess) and the second being a char named answer(the players input).
  <br>

 The method checks user input and returns true if the answer is contained within the word and false if not.